 The American company Apple has patented technology that could create Smart Fabric iPad Pro’s Keyboard.
-The corresponding document appeared on the website of the United States Patent and Trademark Office.
+The corresponding document appeared on the United States Patent and Trademark Office website.

-The technology is called fabric with embedded electrical components (Fabric With Embedded Electrical Components).
+The fabric technology is called embedded electrical components (Fabric With Embedded Electrical Components).
 Clothing made from this material will be able to connect to the iPad.

 The fabric consists of “conductive” fibers, propagating an electrical signal, and “insulting” for the outer layers of clothing.